Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Dino's work includes all types of intellectual property litigation and, in particular, patent litigation in the chemical and pharmaceutical area.
-He has appeared in the trial and appeal levels of the Federal Court, and in the Supreme Court of Canada in cases ranging from pharmaceuticals to construction toys to washing machine agitators.
-Dino also counsels clients on pre-litigation issues, such as providing freedom-to-operate, infringement and validity opinions.
+Dino’s work includes all aspects of intellectual property litigation with a focus on patent litigation in the chemical, pharmaceutical and mechanical areas.
+He has appeared in the trial and appeal levels of the Federal Court, and in the Supreme Court of Canada, in cases ranging in industry from pharmaceuticals to construction toys to washing machines.
+Dino also counsels clients on pre-litigation issues, including providing freedom-to-operate, infringement and validity opinions.

-Dino's cases have involved issues including anticipation, obviousness, utility, the duty of good faith, infringement, the doctrine of functionality in trade-mark law, survey evidence, and copyright.
+Dino's cases have involved all the main patent issues, including claim construction and infringement, anticipation, obviousness, utility, and the duty of good faith, and trademark issues such as confusion, the doctrine of functionality in trade-mark law, and survey evidence.

-Dino also has a patent prosecution practice spanning all kinds of technologies, with an emphasis on patenting in the chemical and biotech industries.
-Dino's patent work has included responsibility for all E.I. du Pont patent filings in Canada, which include inventions relating to polymers, genetically modified plants and other chemically-based innovations.
-Other technologies include medical devices, pharmaceuticals, fuel cell components, interactive gaming methods and energy sources.
+Dino is also a registered patent agent in both Canada and the U.S. and a registered trade-mark agent in Canada.
+In addition to his litigation practice, Dino also has a patent prosecution practice spanning all kinds of technologies, with an emphasis on patenting in the chemical and biotech industries.
+Dino's patent work has included responsibility for all E.I. du Pont patent filings in Canada, which include inventions relating to polymers, genetically modified plants and other chemically-based innovations, and for a large amount of Procter & Gamble patent applications in Canada.

-Dino is co-author of two of the main patent textbooks in Canada.
-He is also a frequent author and speaker in Intellectual Property law, and is involved with the Intellectual Property Institute of Canada.
+Dino is co-author of two of the main patent textbooks in Canada, and of an annual consolidation of Canada’s patent laws and regulations.
+He is also a frequent author and speaker on Intellectual Property law, and is involved with the Intellectual Property Institute of Canada, sitting on several committees and presenting at various conferences and seminars.
+For many years Dino has served as a tutor for the annual patent agent exams, and is continuing to do so in 2021.

 |Education|| Osgoode Hall Law School (LL.B, 1989)